ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 Warning: This is subject to change!

-## **Event Lottery System Application**
+## **Campsite Reservation System Application**

 You are to design and implement a simple, attractive, and easy-to-use Android application to satisfy the following goals.
 Your design must be flexible enough to allow developers to extend or migrate it.

 ## **Description:**

+Campsites are vital to Alberta tourism.
+This province is home to five spectacular national parks and people love to visit them.
+Campsites are hard to reserve and even harder when you have to book them so far in advance.
+Furthermore, they are all spread out across different websites and applications.

-We want a mobile application where people can sign up for events at community centres that are popular and fill up fast.
+We want a mobile application where people can make reservations at campsites that are popular and fill up fast.
 We want to allow people with limitations such as work, disability, etc. to be able to sign up for these events fairly and not have to sit refreshing a webpage until they can get a chance at reserving a spot.

 How?
 Lottery!
-If I am running swimming lessons for 20 kids, I will post my event or series of events and I will let everyone join the waiting list for a period of a week.
-After the week is up, I will ask the system to choose 20 kids to sign up.
-The system will then notify these kids (or their guardians), if they say no they don’t want swimming lessons, then the system will sample another child to sign up.
-I can monitor the progress and then get access to the final list of everyone who signs up.
-If perhaps someone cancels later I can cancel them in the app and a new applicant is drawn.
+If I am a busy campsite owner, I will post my campsite or campsites for a block of time and I will let everyone join the waiting list for a period of a week.
+After the week is up, I will ask the system to choose 5 people to reserve in a first-come first-serve basis.
+The system will then notify the people.
+If they say no they do not want to reserve, they are free to do so.
+I can monitor the progress and then access to the final list of everyone who reserves.

-Lottery systems are great because you don’t have to be first to get a chance to go to an event, you just have to say you are interested and if you’re lucky you will be offered a chance.
+Lottery systems are great because you don’t have to be first to get a chance to go, you just have to say you are interested and if you’re lucky you will be offered a chance.
 This gives people who need the time, the time to sign up properly without a time pressure.
 Accessibility!

 ## **Features:**

 1. Pooling System:

-    + Organizers can draw from a waiting list of interested event attendees as selected participants.
+    + Campsite owners can draw from a waiting list of interested entrants to reserve their stay at the campsite.

+2. Availability Schedule:

+    + A calendar view of availability set by a campsite owner for their campsite.
+    + Used by entrants to reserve on a first-come first-served basis.

-2. QR Code Scanning:
+3. QR Code Scanning:

-    + entrants can scan QR promotional code to view details about the event and also join the waiting list
+    + Entrants can scan QR promotional code to view details about the campsite and also join the waiting list for an active lottery.

-3. Firebase Integration:
+4. Firebase Integration:

-    + Utilize Firebase for storing event details, attendee lists, and real-time check-in status updates.
+    + Utilize Firebase for storing campsite details, reservation lists, and real-time status updates.

-4. Multi-User Interaction:
+5. Multi-User Interaction:

-    + Distinguish between entrants, organizers, and admin with special roles and privileges granted to each actor.
+    + Distinguish between entrants, campsite owners, and admin with special roles and privileges granted to each actor.

-5. Image Upload:
+6. Image Upload:

+    + Allow campsite owners to upload promo images.
-    + Allow event organizers upload event poster image
+    + Allow entrants to upload profile images.

-6. Geolocation Verification
+7. Geolocation Support:

-    + Have the option to attach a geolocation requirement to verify where users are joining the waiting list from.
-This is the location provided by the device.
+    + Be able to attach a geolocation to the campsite listing.
+This is the location provided by the campsite owner.
+    + Entrants can view the campsite location by its geolocation on a map.

 **Scenario:**

-1. I want to sign my partner up to swim lessons, they need to learn how to swim if they are going to go canoeing with me.
-I go to the local rec centre, I see they have listed swimming lessons for beginners, I scan the QR code.
-I see that it is open to register for 2 more days.
-I click register.
-2 days later when it is closed the system samples people, but not me.
-It notifies me that I wasn’t sampled in the first draw, but there might be a chance if someone declines.
-Nobody declines.
+1. I want to reserve a campsite near Banff so I can go rock climbing.
+I go to the University of Alberta Van Vliet Complex and see that a poster for a campsite in the Banff National Park area.
+I scan the QR code and view the campsite listing in the app.
+I see they have listed availability for the dates I am looking to go and an active lottery for 2 more days.
+So, I click join waiting list.
+2 days later, I was selected by the lottery to book.
+When I go to book, I see that the campsite has been booked for those dates I wanted.
+Since the dates I wanted were booked, I click decline on the lottery.
 Boo.

-2. I am running an interpretive dance class where I teach the safety basics of dance (no eye gouging, that kind of stuff).
-I tell the app that I have classes every monday From 2025-01-01 to 2025-03-01, and that you need to register by 2024-12-15 and registration opens on 2024-12-01.
-The price is $60 and I can accommodate 60 people.
-I click publish and now an event is made where people can join the waiting list and they get this basic information.
-Also a QR code is generated that will lead them to this page.

-3. I want to sign my partner up to piano lessons, they need to learn how to play if they are going to play piano with me.
-I go to the app, I go to my local rec centre, I see they have listed piano lessons for beginners, I scan the QR code.
-I see that it is open to register for 2 more days.
-I click register.
-2 days later when it is closed the system samples people, but not me.
-It notifies me that I was sample.
+2. I own a campsite in the Hinton-Grande Cache area.
+The campsite can accommodate up to 8 people and it includes an outdoor cookhouse and an on-site tennis court.
+I register my campsite in the app and enter that it is available for the weekends in May 2027.
+The price is $65 per night.
+I click publish.
+Then, I create a campsite lottery listing for the weekends in May.
+People can also scan the automatically generated QR code to view the listing with details about the campsite and join the waiting list.

+3. I want to reserve for a stay in Jasper National Park for 2 nights for me and my friends.
+I open the app, filter campsites by date and location, and see they have a Jasper campsite listed during those dates.
+However, the campsite I wanted has no available lottery.
+I keep browsing and find other campsites that have active lotteries.
+I join waiting list for a few campsites.
+I get a notification that I won and a campsite is available to book, and I reserve it.
+Later, there is a forest fire warning in the campsite area.
+I look on the app and notice my reservation was rejected by the owner and I got a refund.
+Phew!

 **Actors:**

-+ Entrant: a person who signs up for an event
++ Entrant: Someone, on behalf of a group, who declares their interest in reserving a campsite

-+ Organizer: the entity that runs the event
++ Campsite Owner: The person or organization that creates and manages campsite listings

-+ Administrator: The entity that administers and runs the infrastructure
++ Administrator: The entity that administers and moderates the application infrastructure

 **Glossary:**

-+ QR Code: a scannable code, either a barcode, a QR code, or other code scannable by Zebra crossing libraries or google QR code scanning libraries.
++ QR Code: A scannable code, either a barcode, a QR code, or other code scannable by QR code scanning libraries

-+ Entrant: someone who declares their interest in signing up for an event by joining the waiting list

-+ Waiting List: a record of entrants that showed interest in a specific event
++ Waiting List: A list of entrants who show interest in a specific campsite listing

-+ Sign Up : An action of registering/confirming for an event when successfully selected
++ Sign Up : An action of registering/confirming for a campsite when successfully selected

-    * You can think of this like accepting an invitation.
++ Reserve: An action of confirming a campsite reservation opportunity

 + Profile : A screen on the application that holds information about an entrant

-+ Choosing: Randomly selecting a number of entrants in the waiting list to be invited to sign up

-+ Event: name, description, a time and place, registration start time and end time, optional promotional poster, organizer, entrants, attendees (accepted).
++ Campsite: A name, location, maximum occupancy, price, rating, optional promotional image, rules and cancellation policy, availability, and campsite owner

 **User Stories:**